philc/book-notes/engineering/shape up - ryan singer.md

   * "Backlogs are time wasters.
 The time spent constantly reviewing, grooming and organizing old ideas prevents everyone from moving forward on the timely projects that really matter right now."
 * At six week boundaries, host a "betting table".
-Dispassionate review of where to place your chips.
+It's a dispassionate review of where to place your chips.
   * "At the betting table, they look at pitches from the last six weeks -- or any pitches that somebody purposefully revived and lobbied for again.
 Nothing else is on the table."
     * Each option on the betting table is well-shaped and risk-reduced.